Mike Sherrod, et al. v. Volkswagen Group of America, Inc., et al.

 • The benefits afforded by the Settlement are described in FAQ 1.
 Additional details are provided in the next three FAQs.

 • If the Claims Administrator determines your Claim is valid, your reimbursement will be mailed to you within one hundred fifty (150) days of either (i) the date of receipt of the completed Claim (with all required proof), or (ii) the date that the Settlement becomes final (the “Effective Date”), whichever is later.
-The Court will hold a Final Fairness Hearing on January 15, 2025, to decide whether to approve the Settlement as fair, reasonable, and adequate.
-Information about the progress of the case will be available on this website.

 If the Claims Administrator determines your Claim should not be paid, you will be mailed a letter telling you this.
 If the reason for rejecting your Claim is due to a deficiency in your Claim Form and/or supporting proof, the letter will notify you of the deficiency in your Claim, and what needs to be submitted, and by when, to correct the deficiency.
 To check on the status of your Claim, you can call 1-855-680-5222.